 Using the CVSSD E-Grant Applicant User Guide;

-Contacting the Grant Specialist or Fund Coordinator listed at the beginning of these instructions for assistance with the application contents; and
+Contacting the JRJ Fund Coordinator listed at the beginning of these instructions for assistance with the application contents; and

 Contacting the system Help Desk for system technical assistance, which is available: Monday – Friday 7am to 5pm, Pacific Standard Time, at 1-866-449-1425 or email azhelpdesk@agatesoftware.com.
 Consult with CVSSD Fund Coordinator before contacting this HelpDesk.